 – Copying is a great compliment and we appreciate it.
 Several Idaho and Eastern Oregon outfitters have copied the Hughes program – gear boats, menu, etc. However, we re confident that the “original” is still best!

 – “Off the river” is often where a great trip begins: The Hughes Crew knows the best hikes, secret places, abandoned cabins, ancient mines, Native American sites (pictographs, house pits, rock shelters), the best fishing holes, and the magic hike to a huge view.
 Off the river is an incredibly important part of your river trip.

-– Sanitation: Chlorinated hand wash stations in the kitchen and by the river toilet.
-Hughes Crew does the wishes with a thorough four bucket system.
+– Sanitation: Multi-bucket hand wash stations in the kitchen and by the river toilet.
+Hughes Crew does the dishes with a thorough four bucket system.
 Squeaky clean river kitchens.
 Low impact camping.
 Plus unlimited potable water.

 – Who runs the operation?
 Jerry Hughes, Carole Finley, Colin Hughes, and Meg Hughes.
 During the boating season Ashley Hughes guides and helps keep everything flowing.
 This is a family business, and we all take great pride in it.
 A combination of family members and long time employees oversee each trip.
 The expert Hughes Guide Crew is essential and invaluable in the preparation and operating of each Hughes trip.